jupyterhub/systemdspawner/README.md

 ### `extra_paths` ###

-List of paths that should be added to the `PATH` environment variable for the spawned notebook server.
+List of paths that should be prepended to the `PATH` environment variable for the spawned notebook server.
 This is easier than setting the `env` property, since you want to add to PATH, not completely replace it.
 Very useful when you want to add a virtualenv or conda install onto the user's `PATH` by default.